|Recent Students: 10||Total Hours: 95||Last Online: 09 Apr 2021|

 I did my philosophy dissertation on the Many Worlds Theory of Quantum Mechanics and my physics project on computational simulations of electromigration in flip chips.
 I have experience with research in both fields.
 I am currently working as a tutor, but I just received an offer from the University of Oxford to begin a BPhil in Philosophy in October 2021, so I will soon start my studies there — I hope to continue to tutor on the side.

 I have a wealth of experience with philosophy and philosophical writing and I excel at helping my students clarify and crystallize their thoughts.
 I help with both form and content, as well as structuring the work to avoid stress and other challenges.
 All the students I have tutored have achieved their desired grade — a few have also exceeded their own desires, such as this winter, when one of my students at St Andrews went from an expected 2:2 to a 1:1 in her actual essay.

-I have been teaching for three years and I absolutely love it.
-It’s so rewarding to see students realize their potential and unblock their barriers, whether to do with knowledge or confidence.
+I have been teaching for more three years and I absolutely love it.
+It’s so rewarding to see students realize their potential and unblock their barriers, whether knowledge or confidence based.
 It is also incredibly rewarding for me, as talking to so many different people from different backgrounds makes me see what I know all over again, from their point of view — this makes me both a better teacher and a better thinker.

-I also have experience doing mock interviews for Oxbridge applicants, holding lectures for A Level students, making educational films for A Level students, and editing essays (both content and structure).
-My ratings are exclusively 5/5, with over 500 hours of tutoring.
+I also have experience doing mock interviews for Oxbridge applicants, writing and presenting lectures for A Level students, making educational films, and editing essays (both content and structure).
+My ratings are exclusively 5/5 with over 500 hours of tutoring.

 Master in Science in Physics and Philosophy (Joint Honours), King’s College London (First Class Honours)